SasirekhaPV/Node.js-Tutorial/introduction.md

 * Node.js® is a JavaScript runtime built on **Chrome's V8** JavaScript engine.
   Ryan Dahl (*clears throat* Mr Ryan Dahl), founder of Node.js, observed that chrome's V8 JavaScript engine is that fastest.
 So he embedded it in a C++ program with some additional implementation and called it `Node.exe`...

   *Eureka!* ... and thus node.js was born.
 * Node.js is **not** a programming language.
 * Node.js is **not** a framework.
-  If anyone tells you otherwise, shoot...where are my manners, sorry. *Fails to immitate a posh accent*, it's not a programming language nor a framework, it's a **RUNTIME ENVIRONMENT** for executing JavaScript code.
+  If anyone tells you otherwise, shoot...where are my manners, sorry...

+  ...*Fails to immitate a posh accent*, it's not a programming language nor a framework, it's a **RUNTIME ENVIRONMENT** for executing JavaScript code.

   JavaScript needs a JavaScript engine inside a browser to run.
 Ryan Dahl thought it would be a great idea to write code in JavaScript and be able to run this outside of the browser.
-Hence, the V8 enginer as mentioned earlier.
+Hence, the V8 engine as mentioned earlier.

 ## Uses asynchronous programming